langchain4j/langchain4j/docs/docs/integrations/language-models/mistralai.md

 In [Set Model Parameters](/docs/tutorials/model-parameters) you will learn how to set these parameters explicitly.

 ### More examples
-if you want check more examples, you can find them in the [langchain4j-examples](https://github.com/langchain4j/langchain4j-examples) project.
+If you want to check more MistralAI examples, you can find them in the [langchain4j-examples/mistral-ai-examples](https://github.com/langchain4j/langchain4j-examples/tree/main/mistral-ai-examples) project.